BasketaksSjargong/laptop_arch/README.md

 I like disabling the title-bar under Profiles/General options, as well as enabling infinite scrollback and disable the scrollbar under Profiles/Scrolling options.

+#### Terminator tips and tricks

+Clear screen with Ctrl+L. Equivalent to the command

+    clear

+Start of line is Ctrl+A (nifty if you forget sudo in front of a command) End of line is Ctrl+E